 - policies over best science;

 It is WU’s conclusion that the Wyoming Game and Fish Commission, with its proposed 2019 hunting season- a plan structured to maintain just the minimum population necessary to prevent re-listing under the Endangered Species Act, is not doing enough to ensure the wolf’s long-term survival.
 We feel that the Commission is putting politics over best science.
 We believe that the Commission is simply not living up to the public’s expectations to manage all wildlife, including wolves for the benefit of all citizens.
-And we feel the Commission’s proposed Chapter 47, Gray Wolf Hunting Season continues to jeopardize the well being of the wolves residing within our two premier National Parks and it greatly hinders Wyoming’s wolves from fulfilling their critical ecological niche.
+And we feel the Commission’s proposed Chapter 47, Gray Wolf Hunting Season continues to jeopardize the well-being of the wolves residing within our two premier National Parks and it greatly hinders Wyoming’s wolves from fulfilling their critical ecological niche.

 - in summary;

-Wyoming Untrapped considers it morally and philosophically indefensible to have a sanctioned gray wolf hunting season, or to allow wolves to be indiscriminately killed as predatory animals throughout 85 percent of the state.
-And, although we firmly believe that the Commission’s Draft Chapter 47 Gray Wolf Hunting Season proposal ignores many of the fundamentals of both the North American Model of Wildlife Conservation and the Public Trust Doctrine, and that it largely ignores best available science, we submit these comments for your collective consideration because we regrettably acknowledge that this is the environment we are now having to work within
+Wyoming Untrapped considers it morally and philosophically indefensible to have a sanctioned gray wolf hunting season or to allow wolves to be indiscriminately killed as predatory animals throughout 85 percent of the state.
+And, although we firmly believe that the Commission’s Draft Chapter 47 Gray Wolf Hunting Season proposal ignores many of the fundamentals of both the North American Model of Wildlife Conservation and the Public Trust Doctrine and that it largely ignores the best available science, we submit these comments for your collective consideration because we regrettably acknowledge that this is the environment we are now having to work within

 - wolves are not trophies;

-WU wants to make clear that while we respectfully submit these comments for your consideration, in no way should this be construed as support for sport hunting of wolves, whether as trophy game or as predators.
+WU wants to make clear that while we respectfully submit these comments for your consideration, in no way should this be construed as support for the sport hunting of wolves, whether as trophy game or as predators.